Drone Manufacturer: DJI

 I had my M210 crash last night due to a ESC error.
 I was flying 300 feet out and was in a return path to land.
 About 5 and a half minutes into the flight the aircraft yawed to the right and I began correcting.
 I thought what the hell?
 Then I saw a “Not Enough Force/ESC Error” and then “Not Enough Force/ESC Error.
 Please restart the aircraft.
 Contact DJI Support if the error persists”

-I manage to arrest the spin and began looking for a field to land in.
+I managed to arrest the spin and began looking for a field to land in.
 Again the yaw and began my descent.
 At about 90 feet the aircraft began an unrecoverable spin and I lost connection to the aircraft.

 We drove out to the field where I fully expected to have an aircraft in pieces.
 Needless to say, we were shocked when we found the aircraft.
 I will let the pictures speak for themselves.
 But the aircraft and Z30 were physically intact and the bird was still running.